Liha the Great

 Early Life

 In the year 1925 PC (715 AD), Kova Keisarelka Liha was born to her parents Tivar and Valkora, both also of the Liha branch of the Keisarelkas family.
 During her teen years, Kova learned about the government of the Telareth Republic, which has become corrupt and ruled by the interests of money.
-In 1908 PC (732 AD), she voted for populist Aukossar Kalgar in the tribunary election; Kalgar won the election, but was opposed in his every decision by the plutocracy.
+In 1908 PC (732 AD), she voted for populist Aukossar Kalgar of the Commonwealth Faction (Tyl.
+Somna Moashtasra) in the tribunary election; Kalgar won the election, but was opposed in his every decision by the plutocracy.

-In 1906 PC (734 AD), the tribune was killed in a bout of mob violence, following an act by consul Jeviar Sikasrar Venel to abolish the tribunary office.
-This led to Venel's political ally Lagas Kornesar Lausul taking the dictatorship for the first half of the next year, in order to purge any of Kalgar's supporters, as well as supporters of populism in general.
+In 1906 PC (734 AD), the tribune was killed in a bout of mob violence, following a reform by Popular Faction (Tyl.
+Somna Katosra) consul Jeviar Sikasrar Venel to limit the veto powers of the three tribunary offices.
+This led to Venel's political ally Lagas Kornesar Lausul taking the pro tempore dictatorship for the next two years, in order to purge any of Kalgar's supporters, as well as supporters of populism in general.
 This angered Liha greatly, so she, along with her friends Kelka Tavola and Kolot Marsevar Bochra, programmed a computer virus to attack the Republic's computer networks.
-Within days of them releasing it, it had taken down the entire financial sector, and had caused significant damage to the government.
+Within days of them releasing it, it had taken down much of the government's bureaucratic infrastructure, and had caused significant damage to the news media's technological systems.

 Left: Kelka Tavola, right: Kolot Marsevar Bochra